 b.
 Consistent review cycle of approved courses

 c.
 Development and implementation of assessment standards and protocols.

-- To develop and oversee appropriate policies and protocols that facilitate the creation of specific learning outcomes, the development of courses, the assessment of student learning in these courses, and quality assurance for the general education program.
+- To develop and oversee appropriate policies and protocols that facilitate the creation of specific learning outcomes, the development of courses, the assessment of student learning in these courses, and quality assurance for the Core Curriculum.

 - To work in collaboration with appropriate administrators to enact these approved policies and procedures.

-- To develop and oversee policies for regular programmatic curriculum review, revision and oversight.
+- To develop and oversee policies for regular programmatic curriculum review, revision and oversight of the Core Curriculum.

 - To work in collaboration with appropriate administrators to conduct the review for and report the results of this review and recommendations to appropriate bodies (e.g., the faculty, the Educational Policies Committee, the provost, etc.).